UCSB-CS-Graduate-Representatives/UCSB-CS-Graduate-Representatives.github.io/positions/index.md

 The Undergraduate Curriculum Committee discusses changes to undergraduate courses, makes class schedules, and estimates the number of students that will enroll in each course.
 Committee members meet to discuss changes to course descriptions and course material.
 Also, student evaluation statistics are discussed in detail and any appropriate changes are recommended.
 The committee consists of five professors, one undergraduate student, and one graduate student.

-<h2 id="coffee_hour_planner">Coffee Hour Planner</h2>
+<h2 id="coffee_hour_planner">Coffee Hour Committee</h2>

-The coffee hour is everyone\'s favorite social event in our department.
-This student leads a team of 4-6 volunteers who help in organizing (shopping, setup etc.) the coffee hour, which takes place every first Friday of the month and is currently funded by Appfolio.
-Expected dedication time is 2 hours/month and car availability is needed for shopping.
+The Coffee Hour Committee is responsible for coordinating department Coffee Hours throughout the school year.
+Coffee Hours are periodic, casual meetings that provide a venue for grad students and faculty to mingle and learn more about the research that is going on the department.
+The grad student representatives sitting on the committee will coordinate logistics with the office, such as budgeting, scheduling, food ordering, and advertising.

 <h2 id="undergrad_affairs_committee">Undergraduate Affairs Committee</h2>